madydady/web3test/README.md

 Open the directory in your terminal and run the following command:

-`(.venv-py3) user@mycomputer:~/mydir$ python3 web3test.py -n https://polygon-mainnet.provider.com/your-api-key -o pending_trans.txt`
+`(.venv) user@mycomputer:~/mydir$ python web3test.py -n https://polygon-mainnet.provider.com/your-api-key -o pending_trans.txt`

-> **Note!** The command prompt above starts with `(.venv-py3)` indicating that we are working in the virtual environment.
+> **Note!** The command prompt above starts with `(.venv)` indicating that we are working in the virtual environment.
 This will be omitted for brevity in the following code snippets.

 `web3test.py` script connects to provider node, specified with `-n` key and writes the data to the file, specified with `-o` key.
 For authentication purposes you should enter your API-KEY as a part of URL.
 You get your API-KEY, when you register at your blockchain network provider.
 If you don't yet have an API-KEY, you can try for testing purposes a default node.
 Use `-t` instead of `-n` in that case.
 For details see [Keys and arguments](https://github.com/madydady/web3test/blob/main/README.md#keys-and-arguments)